ngrx/platform/projects/ngrx.io/content/guide/entity/index.md

 ## Entity and class instances

-Entity promotes the use of plain JavaScript objects when managing collections.
-Type information with ES6 class instances will not be retained when entities are manage in a collection.
-The provides you with some assurances when managing these entities.
+Entity promotes the use of plain JavaScript objects when managing collections. *ES6 class instances will be transformed into plain javascript objects when entities are managed in a collection*.
+This provides you with some assurances when managing these entities:

-1. Guarantee that the data structures contained in state don't themselves contain logic, reducing the chance that they'll mutate themselves
+1. Guarantee that the data structures contained in state don't themselves contain logic, reducing the chance that they'll mutate themselves.
-2. State will always be serializable allowing you to store and rehydrate from browser storage mechanisms like local storage
+2. State will always be serializable allowing you to store and rehydrate from browser storage mechanisms like local storage.
 3. State can be inspected via the Redux Devtools.

-This is one of the [core principle](docs#core-principles) of NgRx.
-The [Redux docs](https://redux.js.org/faq/organizingstate#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) also offers more insight into this constraint.
+This is one of the [core principles](docs#core-principles) of NgRx.
+The [Redux docs](https://redux.js.org/faq/organizingstate#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) also offers some more insight into this constraint.

-The proper way to interact with @ngrx/entities is to pass it in plain JavaScript objects that are typed with interfaces.